technoplato/chatgpt-local-tunnel/diffing/case-studies/instructions/converting diff output to gpt style output.md

      ensure the hunk includes the previous
      end of the file as context so we can identify its intended position without line numbers.
+   - All hunks should have at least one line of context before and after the changes.
+   - If a hunk just contains + lines, you are fired

 5.example